denten-books/plain-text/1-chapter.md

 # Chapter 1: Laying Bare the Device

-## 1.1 Literary Device as Gadget and Technique

 As I write these words, a ceiling-mounted smoke detector in the hallway outside of my apartment emits a shrill squeal every three minutes or so.
 And at every 15 minutes, a pleasant female voice announces also "low battery."
 These